micmejia/bible-dump/NKJV/John/John 8.md

 Are You greater than our father Abraham, who is dead?
 And the prophets are dead.
 Who do You make Yourself out to be?"

 ###### 54
 Jesus answered, "If I honor Myself, My honor is nothing.
-It is My Father who honors Me, of whom you say that He is [^o]your God.
+It is My Father who honors Me, of whom you say that He is your God.

 ###### 55
 Yet you have not known Him, but I know Him.
 And if I say, 'I do not know Him,' I shall be a liar like you; but I do know Him and keep His word.